Court of Protection

 The following principles apply for the purpose of the Act:

-- A person must be assumed to have the capacity unless it is established that they lack capacity.
+- A person must be assumed to have mental capacity unless it is established that they no longer have it.

 - A person is not to be treated as unable to make decisions unless it is established that they lack capacity.